Branching random tessellations with interaction: A thermodynamic view: Proofs

-for all $T_0\in\TT_W$. \end{lemma} \begin{proof} Recall the description of $\bPi^{\Phi_W}_W(T_0,\,\cdot\,)$ in Remark \ref{rem:construction}.
-The algorithm there implies that, for each $i$ with $s_i\le 1$, the holding time $s_i-s_{i-1}$ dominates an exponential time with parameter $|T_{s_{i-1}}|\phi$, independently of the previous recursion steps.
-Hence, the process $|T_s|$ is stochastically dominated by the Furry-Yule process $Z_s\in\NN$ with birth rate $\phi$, namely the pure birth Markov process which starts in $k=|T_0|$ and jumps from any $j\ge 1$ to $j{+}1$ with rate $j\phi$.
+\begin{pf} Recall the description of $\bPi^{\Phi_W}_W(T_0, \cdot)$ in Remark \ref{remconstruction}.
+The algorithm there implies that, for each $i$ with $s_i\le1$, the holding time $s_i-s_{i-1}$ dominates an exponential time with parameter $|T_{s_{i-1}}|\phi$, independently of the previous recursion steps.
+Hence, the process $|T_s|$ is stochastically dominated by the Furry--Yule process $Z_s\in\NN$ with birth rate $\phi$, namely the pure birth Markov process which starts in $k=|T_0|$ and jumps from any $j\ge1$ to $j+1$ with rate $j\phi$.
 Equivalently, $Z_s$ can be described as the branching process in which each individual, independently of all others, lives for an exponential time with parameter $\phi$ and then splits into two offspring.
 In particular, the descendance trees of each of the $k$ ancestors are independent, and it is sufficient to look at the number of descendants at time $s$ in each of these trees.
 This number is known to have the geometric distribution with mean $e^{\phi s}$.
-A proof of this can be found e.g.\ in \cite{Ross}, Examples 6.4, 6.8 or Exercise 6.11.
+A proof of this can be found, for example, in \cite {Ross}, Examples 6.4, 6.8 or Exercise 6.11.

-As for the second assertion, we conclude from the convexity of the function $a\mapsto (a-\t)_+$ that
+As for the second assertion, we conclude from the convexity of the function $a\mapsto(a-\tau)_+$ that

 Here, $|T_{c,1}|$ is the number of descendants of the initial cell $c$ at time $1$, which is stochastically dominated by the geometric random variable $Z_1$.
-As $\EE(Z_1-\t)_+\to0$ as $\t\ti$, the result follows immediately. \end{proof}
+As \mbox{$\EE(Z_1-\tau)_+\to0$} as $\tau\to\infty$, the result follows immediately. \end{pf}